Employee 1 | Lineman

 What is the best part about your job?

-The best part of my job is keeping our equipment functioning in an optimal way.
-Keeping our equipment on the road affects how well our crews can do their jobs, so I feel that I make an important contribution to making the company run.
+The best part of my job is keeping our equipment functioning in an optimal way, which affects how well our crews can do their jobs.
+I feel that I make an important contribution to keeping the company running.